-Generally, the role of the Primary (#1) Host includes:
+Primary (#1) Host duties include:

-- Welcoming the session participants - Introducing yourself, any (#2) Co-host, and the session speakers - Knowing when a session will be live-streamed and recorded, - Identifying CORE presentations, and - Providing information and details about the conference app for session information and to evaluate individual sessions and speakers.
+- Welcoming the session participants - •Introducing yourself, any (#2) Co-host, and the session speakers - Knowing when a session will be live-streamed and recorded, - Identifying CORE presentations, and - •Providing information and details about the conference app for session information and to evaluate individual sessions and speakers.

-Before the Session (1)
+Before the Session

-- Prior to the conference, a Host will need to review the Session Description and the BIOS of the Speaker(s) located on the conference APP. - Hosts should arrive at least 10-15 minutes before the session and introduce themselves to the speaker(s). - Primary (#1) Hosts will need to know how to pronounce the name and title of each speaker in the session presentations for which they are serving.
+- •Prior to the conference, a Host will need to review the Session Description and the BIOS of the Speaker(s) located on the conference APP. - •Hosts should arrive at least 10-15 minutes before the session and introduce themselves to the speaker(s). - •Primary (#1) Hosts will need to know how to pronounce the name and title of each speaker in the session presentations for which they are serving.

-Before the Session (2)
+Before the Session

-- Ask the speaker(s) if they have preferences about the introductions. - Examples: Does the moderator (if applicable) prefer to introduce the speakers, or would the speakers prefer that you introduce them?
-In addition, ask the speakers what is one thing about them that the audience should know. - As a Primary (#1) Host, you are tasked with keeping the session within its scheduled time frame.
+- Ask the speaker(s) if they have preferences about the Introductions. - Examples: Does the moderator (if applicable) prefer to introduce the speakers, or would the speakers prefer that you introduce them?
+Ask the speakers, what is one thing about them that the audience should know? - The session within its scheduled time frame.
 Ask the speakers how they prefer you to assist them with time management.
-Would they like a 5-minute warning, 10-minute warning, 15-minute warning, or all the above?
-This duty may be shared with a (#2) Co-host.
+Would they like a 5-minute warning, 10-minute warning, 15-minute warning, or all the above? - As a Primary (#1) Host, you are tasked with keeping the session within its scheduled time frame.
+Ask the speakers how they prefer you to assist them with time management.
+Would they like a 5-minute warning, 10-minute warning, 15-minute warning, or all of the above? - This duty may be shared with a (#2) Co-host.